pcarson/maven-pom-xref-util/README.md

     - an html xref of all selected repos to show which version of which library is used in which project

 # to run
+NOTE that the entry point to run these utilities are python scripts, which then reference modules within a package, so to run the utilities correctly, please change to the correct directory ('maven-pom-xref-util/src') first so that python can then resolve the package modules correctly.

 ## option 1 - GitHub
 ### dependencies